KDE/digikam-doc/getting_started/database_intro.rst

     Example of digiKam remote MySQL configuration hosted on a NAS from the local network

-Details on database settings can be found in :ref:`Database Setup section <database_settings>`.
+Details on database settings can be found in the :ref:`Database Setup section <database_settings>`.

 Migrating From Other Software
 -----------------------------

 The digiKam database can be populated from file properties managed by another program by using the other program to write all metadata into XMP sidecar files.
-While digiKam cannot parse proprietary and closed source databases, it can read XMP sidecar files, which is a standardized and well documented file format.
+While digiKam cannot parse proprietary and closed source databases, it can read XMP sidecar files, which is a standardized and well-documented file format.

 Read the :ref:`Metadata Setup section <metadata_settings>` to use XMP sidecar files with digiKam.
 The Advanced panel offers profile management to handle special cases while importing and exporting metadata to and from 3rd-party software.